 13. Click OK.
 The Add Filter form closes and the Filter Manager form lists the new filter.

 3

-То create a saved filter based on the current quick filter, perform the following steps:
+Τo create a saved filter based on the current quick filter, perform the following steps:

-Choose Log→Create from Quick Filter from the LogViewer main menu, or click Create from quick in the main tool bar.
-The Add Filter form opens and is populated with the quick filter match criteria.
+1.

-2 2.
-Modify the match criteria as required.
+2. Modify the match criteria as required.

-, 3.
-Click OK to save the filter.
+3. Click OK to save the filter.

 4

 То create a saved filter using a log entry as a template:

 1. Select a log entry.

 2. Choose Log→Create from Selected from the LogViewer main menu, or click Create from entry in the main tool bar.
 The Add Filter form opens and is populated with the current logentry field values as match criteria.

-; 3.
-Modify the match criteria as required.
+3. Modify the match criteria as required.

-• 4.
-Click OK to save the filter.
+4. Click OK to save the filter.

-5 -
+5

 То move a filter to other instances of the LogViewer:

 1. To export a filter, click Export in the main tool bar, or choose Log→Filter Manager from the LogViewer main menu.
 The Export form opens, and allows you to export a filter to a specified file.

-2 2.
-To import a filter, click Import in the main tool bar, or choose Log→Filter Manager from the LogViewer main menu.
+2. To import a filter, click Import in the main tool bar, or choose Log→Filter Manager from the LogViewer main menu.
 The Import form opens, and allows you to import a filter from a specified file.

-; 3.
-Click OK to save the filter.
+3. Click OK to save the filter.

-6 -
+6

-Filt make a copy of a filter, select the filter and click Copy.
+make a copy of a filter, select the filter and click Copy.
 A copy of the filter is listed on the er Manager form.

+7

-То edit a filter, select the filter and click Edit.
-Configure the required parameters described in p 2.
+edit a filter, select the filter and click Edit.
+Configure the required parameters described in ep 2.

+8

-• delete a filter, select the filter and click Delete.
+delete a filter, select the filter and click Delete.

-05 STEPS
+End OF STEPS -

-אט υr